indexmod/indexmod-old/amsterdam-street-art.md

 # Mission

 ASA mission is to give street art a massive boost in Amsterdam.
 We want to achieve this by creating a community/platform, organize events and exhibitions, paint jams and whatever tickles our fancy—a place where international artists and creative people like to work and live, a city where inhabitants value creative expressions by their peers who work in Amsterdam for an international market <span id="a3">[\[3\]](#f3)</span>.
-[Edit this page](http://prose.io/#indexmod/encyclopedia/edit/master/amsterdam-street-art).

 # See also